How can I set a bedtime schedule?

 The only apps that will remain available are about 10 Apple utilities (like Clock, Compass, etc) that Apple doesn't allow us to block.
 Since we can't block them, by default we fully remove them – except for Phone and Settings, which can't be blocked OR removed.
 To change these settings, see how to set allowed Apple utilities.

-1. In the Screenable parent app, go the Home tab.
+- In the Screenable parent app, go to the Home tab.

-2. In your kid's tile, tap the bedtime schedule.
+- In your kid's tile, tap the Bedtime callout.
 (It appears 2 hours before bedtime starts.)
+You'll then see a confirmation like this:

-3. Confirm and save.
+- Confirm and save.
 It'll take a few minutes to update on your kid's devices.
+The Bedtime callout will update to let you know it's been disabled, like this:

 How should I set healthy bedtime boundaries?